Bohemian fashion never goes out of style. It captures the essence of femininity, artful costume, and edgy recklessness.

 A shawl is another great accessory for a Boho ensemble.

-Textures also create eye-appeal.
-Brocades, tone-on-tone prints, burned-out velvet, and highly textured wovens also achieve your gypsy-style-clothing costume.
+Brocades, tone-on-tone prints, burn-out velvet, embroidery, and highly textured wovens achieve your gypsy-style ensemble.

 Avoid flat-textured knits, denim, and anything that looks suburban or proper.